 Home Mentor Selection and Orientation

 - Students, parents, pastors, and teachers can work together to identify a suitable home mentor.

 - Home mentors can be drawn from existing discipleship programs (small groups or confirmation class, for example, or pastoral staff), but could be any responsible adult who can perform the role described above.
 We typically discourage family members from serving as mentors.

-- We'll hold an orientation session for home mentors over Zoom on June 20th at 7pm, PT.
+- We'll hold an orientation session for home mentors over Zoom (date/time TBA).